Answering the Atheists

 Proofs of God's existence

-Indeed, it's only with information derived from natural theology that God's self-revelation in the Bible can be validated.
-The question, 'Who authored the Bible?', is addressed no differently from any other question of authorship or attribution: compare known works from the author's hand with the work whose authorship is in dispute.
+With information derived from natural theology in hand, it becomes possible to validate God's self-revelation in the Bible.
+The question, 'Who authored the Bible?', can be addressed no differently from any other question of authorship or attribution: compare known works from the author's hand with the work whose authorship is in dispute.
 Is this newly discovered sonata by Beethoven?
 Is that sonnet by Shakespeare?
-Absent documentary or evidentiary authentification (to which the correlate in Bible study would be miracles), the investigator's only strategy is comparison with known works by that author's hand.
-Is the petty, score-settling god who took up space in the Koran to threaten Mohammed's estranged uncle the same God who made the expansive Rocky Mountains?
-The only way to know is to find out first...just who did make the Rocky Mountains, if anyone?
-Does God exist?
+Absent documentary or evidentiary authentification (to which the correlate in Bible study would be miracles), the investigator's strategy is comparison with known works by that author's hand.
+There are competing claimants, to be sure.
+But is the petty, score-settling god who took up space in the Koran to threaten Mohammed's estranged uncle the same God who made the expansive Rocky Mountains?
+The only way to know is to find out first. . .just who did make the Rocky Mountains, if anyone?
+Does God exist?:

 A Posteriori Proofs

-A posteriori proofs admit evidence derived from sensory experience of the world; a prior proofs do not.
+A posteriori proofs admit evidence derived from sensory experience of the world; a priori proofs do not.
 Here are some common a posteriori proofs of God's existence:

 Contingency